Last Updated on

 No less than tough guy Mayor Arsenio Lacson, who visited the demon-possessed Clarita in the city morgue, claimed that he saw bite marks appear out of nowhere on the victim’s hands.
 Mariano Lara, the medical examiner, was scared out of his wits when he saw firsthand the demonic attacks.
 He also described the bite marks as otherworldly because they’re too large, round (human bite is elliptical), and seemed to have been made by molars.

 Medical experts struggled to come up with a concrete explanation.
-While others suspected Clarita to be suffering from insanity or a mental disorder known as ‘hysterical fugue,’ more people were convinced that it was a phenomenon that defy scientific explanation.
+While others suspected Clarita to be suffering from insanity or a mental disorder known as ‘hysterical fugue,’ more people were convinced that it was a phenomenon that defies scientific explanation.
 In the end, hopelessness urged them to finally resort to exorcism to drive demons out of Clarita’s body.

 Rev. Lester Sumrall heeded the call.
 Assisted by two other Protestant ministers, Sumrall used the power of prayers to overcome the invisible devils.
 The following is an eyewitness account of Clarita’s exorcism: